Community Service at Middlesex

 Each fall the Middlesex community service program is working with Heading Home, a Boston-based nonprofit that moves homeless families into permanent housing through a program called Up-and-Out moves.
 Middlesex volunteers collect furniture and other home goods throughout the year, and then move them into the family’s new home on a Sunday in the fall.
 It is a rewarding experience for all.

-Senior community service day occurs in late May on the Thursday prior to graduation.
-During the fall day, the seniors are busy working on the college application process and thus their service day happens on the first day classes end for the seniors.
-The day runs similar to the fall service day with two exceptions.
-First, we tend to work in groups of twelve students and second they are treated to a special senior lunch upon their return from the service projects.
+Senior community service day occurs in late May prior to graduation.
+During Community Day in the fall, the seniors are busy working on their college applications and thus their service day is pushed to later in the year.
+This day runs similar to Community Day, but with two exceptions: we tend to work in groups of twelve students and second they are treated to a special senior lunch upon their return from the service projects.